 Want to see more Trash to Treasure Transformations?
 Click here.

-I’ll see you later this week with something I think you’ll like! ;)
+I’ll see you later this week with the full tutorial on this simple build!

 Have a great week!